KoesGroup/Snakemake_plant_methylSeekR/README.md

 - **config/** , folder containing the configuration files making the Snakefile adaptable to any input files, genome and parameter for the rules.
 Adapt the config file and its reference in the Snakefile.

 - **Fastq/**, folder containing subsetted paired-end fastq files used to test locally the pipeline.
-Generated using [Seqtk](https://github.com/lh3/seqtk): `seqtk sample -s100 read1.fq 5000 > sub1.fqseqtk sample -s100 read2.fq 5000 > sub2.fq`.
-RAW fastq or fastq.gz files should be placed here before running the pipeline.

 - **envs/**, folder containing the environment needed for the Snakefile to run.
 To use Snakemake, it is required to create and activate an environment containing snakemake (here : envs/global_env.yaml )